Airfares are a big part of most travel budgets, especially if you’re traveling internationally and overseas. But they don’t have to be.

 These three airlines are the best ones to cover all three major airline alliances, giving you greater chances of earning and redeeming miles.
 While these airlines are US-based, signing up with them still works well for travelers from all around the world.

-Also, while I do recommend these airlines, do check which is the most convenient airline for you.
-For example, if you live in Alaska, probably signing up for Alaska Airlines frequent flyer program (One World) will be better since you’ll probably fly them more often than any other One World airline.
+Also, while I recommend these airlines, check which is the most convenient airline for you.
+For example, if you live in Alaska, probably signing up for Alaska Airlines’ frequent flyer program (One World) will be better since you’ll probably fly them more often than any other One World airline.